-PAR is a program developed in joint with the Washoe Education Association (WEA) and the Washoe County (WCSD) School District to provide intense instructional support to first year probationary teachers and to underperforming post-probationary teachers.
+PAR is a program developed in joint with the Washoe Education Association (WEA) and the Washoe County (WCSD) School District to provide intense instructional support to first-year probationary teachers and underperforming post-probationary teachers.
 PAR is comprised of two main components: The Consulting Teacher (CT) and the Panel.

 The following categories of teachers are eligible to participate in the PAR process:

 • Post-probationary teachers who have received an “ineffective” evaluation will be included in the PAR program and placed on a Focused Assistance Plan (FAP); or

 • Post-probationary teachers who have received a “developing” evaluation could be considered for placement on a FAP and referred to the PAR program at the discretion of the supervising administrator; or

 • Post-probationary teachers who receive a “developing” evaluation for a second consecutive year, who are not already in PAR, will be included in the PAR program and placed on a FAP; or